 For the curious and the unsure.
 For the parent whose kid talks to a chatbot, the teacher watching the classroom change, the worker wondering whether the tool is a help or a threat, the grandparent who feels the world moved on without asking.
 For anyone who senses AI shaping their life and wants to understand it without a computer science degree or a doomsday subscription.

 We are also for the researchers, who we treat as partners and invite to explain their own work.
-The same piece should make sense to a sixteen-year-old and earn the respect of an expert.
+Our work should be inviting to a twenty-two-year-old and earn the respect of an expert.
 If it cannot do both, it is not finished.

-If AI touches your life, and it does, this is for you.
+If AI touches your life (and it does), then this is for you.

 An editorial platform has no product to move and no quota to hit.
 What it has is a point of view and a duty to the reader.
 Our job is to inform and to educate, and to earn your trust the slow way: by being honest, by showing our reasoning, and by having nothing riding on your answer.

 Because we ask you to take ownership of how you use AI, we must model the same thing.
 We set our own editorial line, and the organizations, researchers, and funders we work with do not write our conclusions.
-We name them, so you can check us.
-Independence is not a blue check we wear.
-It is the accountability that makes anything we say worth your time.
+We name them clearly, so you can check us and decide for yourself whether what we say is worth your time.

 Take all of that away, and what is left is the thing we actually are: a public conversation about AI, in plain language, that belongs to everyone in it.